replicate/keepsake/web/docs/tutorial.md

 If you want to poke around at the internal data, it is inside `.replicate/`.
 It's not something you'd do day to day, but there's no magic going on – everything's right there as files and plain JSON.
 :::

 As a reminder, this is a list of **experiments** which represents runs of the `train.py` script.
+They store a copy of the code as it was when the script was started.

 Within experiments are **commits**, which are created every time you call `experiment.commit()` in your training script.
-The commit is the thing which actually contains the code and weights.
+The commit contains your weights, Tensorflow logs, and any other artifacts you want to save.

 To list the commits within these experiments, you can use `replicate show`.
 Run this, replacing `c9f` with an experiment ID from your output of `replicate ls`: